sumeetmathpati/cs-gate/_cd/syntax-analysis/bottom-up-parsers/lr0.md

     - `A --> B . + E`
     - `A --> B + .
 E`
     - `A --> B + E .`
+- An item indicates how much of a production we have seen.
+    - Symbols on the left of “•” are already on the stack.
-- These dots represent the state of the parser.
+    - Symbols on the right of “•” are expected in the input.
 - Example the item `A --> B . + E` represents:
     - Parser has read the string corresponding with B and now it expects the `+` followed by `E`.